Position

 • Cons:

-• Working in busy stores can be stressful.
+• Working during peak hours can be busy and stressful.

 • Limited opportunities for advancement without additional training.